abijithpandath/Projects/Road Traffic Accident/readme.md

 accidents, identified high-risk zones and peak hours, providing actionable insights for traffic management and accident prevention.

-#### Skills:
--  Seaborn
--  python
--  Random Forest
--  Scikit-Learn
+### Tools:
+- Excel (for initial data analysis and preprocessing)
+- Jupyter Notebook (for code development and experimentation)
+- Version Control (Git) for managing code versions

+### Technologies and Frameworks:
+- Pandas (for data analysis and preprocessing)
--  NumPy
+- NumPy (for numerical computations)
--  Decision Trees
+- Scikit-learn (for machine learning model training, evaluation, and metrics)
+- Matplotlib and Seaborn (for data visualization)
--  Machine Learning
+- Various Machine Learning Algorithms (including Random Forest, SVM, and Decision Tree)

--  Exploratory Data Analysis
--  Data Visualization
--  Gradient Boosting
--  Regression Analysis
--  Matplotlib
--  Pandas
--  Support Vector Machine (SVM)
+### Languages:
+- Python (primary programming language for analysis, preprocessing, modeling, and visualization)

-#### Repository Includes:
+### Repository Includes:
-- Final Report
 - Source Code
+- Documentation File